Please note - this page is currently being reviewed.

 - The Prevention of Public Nuisance

 - The Protection of Children from Harm

 Important: You must send a copy of your application including all accompanying documents (if any) to the premises licence holder and to each of the responsible authorities for Cheshire West and Chester Council.
 You must do this on the same day as you send your application to us.
-A list of names and addresses for the responsible authorities can be found on the last page of the application form.
+A list of names and addresses for the responsible bodies can be found on this website.

 What about advertising my application

 The licensing authority must advertise details of your application for a review of the premises licence/club premises certificate.

 We must display a notice at the premises to which the application relates for not less than 28 days, beginning on the day after you make your application to us.
 We must also display a notice at our offices and may also publish details of your application on our website.

 The premises licence holder, responsible authorities and interested parties can make representations to us about your application.
 We will hold a hearing to consider them.
 We will also tell you when the hearing will take place and what you need to do to prepare for it.

 At the hearing, the Licensing Board will decide to take one of the following courses of action:

 - Issue an informal warning and/or recommend improvements within a particular time